IJIJI/WebKontrol/README.md

 sudo yarn start
 ```

 You can now access WebKontrol from your browser!
-When connected to a display, it will list its IP Address(es).
+When connected to a display, it will initially list its IP Address(es).

-## Raspberry Pi OS (Desktop)
+## Raspberry Pi OS (Full)
 The above config still works on Raspberry Pi OS but requires a few more steps.
 These steps are tested for Raspberry Pi OS.
 A different OS may still require extra steps.

 First off, to launch the script you may have to do so with a custom chromium location as Puppeteer does not always recognize that automatically.
 Run the script by adding the location.
 You can find that location by running: `which chromium-browser`